 that Sync propagated the edits.
 The changes were propagated because the

-files, even when the site’s default file permissions are set to View Only.
+their files, even when the site’s default file permissions are set to View Only.

 Congratulations!
 You’ve successfully set up a Liferay Sync folder that can only be accessed by site members and administrators.
 You’ve also seen how Sync’s default file permissions work.
-By using Liferay’s permissions alongside Sync Admin’s default file permissions, Sync gives administrators two levels of control over files in their sites.
+By using Liferay DXP’s permissions alongside Sync Admin’s default file permissions, Sync gives administrators two levels of control over files in their sites.